 Be prepared for cold and windy conditions.
 Since the chapel is on a cliff, it’s unprotected from wintry wind and I’ve seen some very chilly couples and guests.
 I’d recommend picking an afternoon time slot so the day will have warmed up a bit.
 It’s also a good idea to dress warm--this is the time for cute wedding shawls or wool suits.

-If you cancel your wedding or decide to change days/times more than 30 days from your wedding, you will receive a 50% refund.
+If you cancel your wedding or decide to change days/times more than 30 days from your wedding, you will receive a 50% refund from Chapel Dulcinea.
 You will not receive a refund if you cancel or change days/times within 30 days of your wedding.
+Photography retainers are completely non-refundable, at any time, for any reason.

 If the weather is bad on your wedding day, the chapel does allow you to reschedule for free.
 You must call to confirm or else you will lose your deposit, be considered a no-show, and will be blocked from using the chapel in the future.